Independent Living

 What Are Independent Living Communities?

 For those who are set on moving to an independent living community, care services may be available on-site provided by independent care agencies, often co-located on the property.
 Residents contract with them separately and pay them directly.
 The facility is not involved in the management or administration of these caregivers.
-It is as if you were hiring a caregiver from an agency to come into your home.
+It is akin to hiring a home health aide.

 Why Should Someone Move to Independent Living?

-As elders age, they often become increasingly isolated.
+As your loved one ages, they often become increasingly isolated.
 Spouses and friends may have died.
-Neighbors and the folks they have hung out with have moved away.
+Neighbors, family and the folks they have hung out with have moved away.
 Children are busy.
 Perhaps the senior is unable to drive anymore so activities outside the home are limited.
 We see too many older adults spending most of their time at home watching television and feeling depressed.

 Social isolation is the number one cause of physical and mental decline.
 Engagement is key to keeping the mind active and the body moving.
-Even if your loved one is not particularly social, at an independent living community in the Los Angeles area, they still must get dressed and join others in the dining room for meals.
+Even if your loved one is not particularly social, it's greatly beneficial to a seniors quality of life to have a sense of community.

 The same holds true with activities.
 We often hear "my dad is not going to do any activities."
-But you'd be suprised at how many of the elders we work with actually step out from their isolation once in a community to participate in at least some group activities, even if it is only going to a weekly concert.
+But you'd be surprised at how many of our clients step outside their comfort zone to participate in at least some group activities, even if it is only going to a weekly concert.

 It is our experience that your loved one should move before they need care.
-Often families wait too long before looking at for a senior living community for their loved one.
+Often families wait too long before looking at senior living communities for their loved one.
 Being active and making friends will help delay the onset of medical and cognitive conditions.
 It also will allow the person to better establish relationships that can last through any decline that may occur.

 How Much Does Independent Living in Los Angeles Cost?

-Independent living situations vary based on the lifestyle options that are important to your senior, property location and apartment size, so it is important to compare actual costs before deciding.
+An independent living community's cost varies based on many factors, and how your senior prioritizes them.
+Property location, apartment size, amenities and more all play a part, so it’s important to compare actual costs before making this important decision.
 You can find everything from studios to full two-bedroom apartments with kitchens.
 Two-three meals/day are included, as is housekeeping, transportation to doctors and activities.
-Some independent senior living options require an up-front fee, with monthly service fees and others are simply month-to-month.
-Prices start at about $3200/month for a simple studio in Los Angeles to $12,000/month for a two-bedroom in one of the top-tier, luxury communities.
+Some independent senior living options require an up-front fee, with monthly service fees, and others are simply month-to-month.
+Prices start at about $3,200/month for a simple studio in Los Angeles or the San Fernando Valley to $12,000/month for a two-bedroom in one of the top-tier, luxury communities on the Westside.

 Is Independent Living Right for my Loved One?